TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 For some components, it is easy to guarantee that any possible combination of member values results in a valid game behaviour,
 or at least that it does not result in crashing the application.

-For some components, it is considerably harder.
+For other components, it is considerably harder.

 Care must be taken so that whatever field is exposed to the user:
 - There exists no value that would crash the application.